BigRedS/lets-encrypt-nginx/README.md

 There are two config files:

 * `lengx.conf` contains details of the nginx and certbot installation, and system-wide settings.
-An example file at `./lengx.conf.example` contains every possible configuration option.
+An example file at `./lengx.conf.example` is a real- life one-line example, and `./lengx.conf.complete` documents every available option.

-* `sites.conf` contains definitions of sites to configure - their domain names, backend details and suchlike.
+* `sites.conf` contains definitions of sites to configure - their domain names, backend details and suchlike. `./sites.conf.example` is a real-life example of this file, and `./sites.conf.complete` documents every available option.

 When lengx is invoked, it assumes lengx.conf is present at `./lengx.conf`, and